syhpoon/xyzcmd/doc/user/configs.rst

    # 1.
    bind META-P to default_action
    # 2.
-   bind META-P to box_action context BOX
+   bind META-P to box_action context CMD

 In 1. we've bound Meta+Shift+p shortcut to default_action method.
 As we haven't provided context name, **DEFAULT** will be used.

-In 2. we've explicitly provided **BOX** context.
-So box_action will only be executed when a widget with context **BOX** will be in focus receiving input.
+In 2. we've explicitly provided **CMD** context.
+So box_action will only be executed when a widget with context **CMD** will be in focus receiving input.

+#TODO: ???
 To make a widget belonging to some context, a *context* keyword should be passed to constructor.